 If you want your company to improve its recruitment strategy this year, then it’s well worth considering how these trends can help you do that.
 Things like social media and mobile platforms can help to promote a job advertisement or engage potential candidates.
-Or maybe you can evaluate your hiring processes to see which areas can benefit from AI technology, and examine what your company has done or can do to improve diversity in the workplace.
+Or maybe you can evaluate your hiring processes to see which areas can benefit from AI technology, HR chatbots, and examine what your company has done or can do to improve diversity in the workplace.

 Here are 5 things you should consider: